This truly is the absolute best-ever lasagna recipe! Perfectly balanced flavors in every bite that's sure to be a family favorite in no time.

 To Assemble

 - Arrange about 3-4 lasagna noodles in a single layer on top of the sauce.
-The number of noodles will vary depending on the type you are using.
+The number of noodles will vary depending on the shape you are using.
 They should just form a single layer with minimal overlap.
+You might have to break some

 - Spread half of the cheese mixture evenly over the noodles.
 I find this works best if I use my hands.